cjerrington/cjerrington.github.io/src/posts/2015/2015-03-12-html-codes.md

 ---
 title: "HTML Codes"
-excerpt: "A sampling of the HTML codes and how to add them to you HTML sites."
+description: "A sampling of the HTML codes and how to add them to you HTML sites."
 tags:
   - coding
+date: 2015-03-12
 ---

 [HTML Codes](https://cjerrington.codeberg.page/html-codes/) is a responsive search service for anyone who is looking for the special character codes for symbols.